-Their bodies sleep well together.
 At night their legs are stacked on top of each other’s, crisscrossing like latticework.
-She needs something pressing down on her thighs to fall asleep, and he needs something between his knees to ease his lower back.
+She needs something pressing down on her to fall asleep, and he needs something between his knees to ease his lower back.

-Girl knows he has switched sides, now sleeping on the side of the bed where his wife used to lie.
-Girl knows because, out of habit, he still puts his watch and keys on the wrong dresser, the one by her head.
+Girl knows he has switched sides of the bed.
+Now, he sleeps on the side where his wife used to lie.
+Girl knows this because, out of habit, he still puts his watch and keys on the wrong dresser, the one by her head.

 He copies a set of keys for her so that they aren’t seen together when they leave and enter the building.
-He explains it would be devastating to his wife, and that she is too young to understand the pride of a 50-year-old woman.
+He explains it would be devastating to his wife.
+You are too young, he says, to understand the pride of a 50-year-old woman.

 Lana, the wife, moved out months ago, maybe over a year ago.
 Girl is not sure because she does not want to ask.
-The first and last time she asked for information, she was told that Lana still lived in the same building, in the other condo still under both names.
+The first and last time she asked for information, she was told that Lana still lived in the same building, one floor above, in the other condo she rightfully claims because it’s still titled to both names.

 Not by enough, he’d said to reassure her.

 Can we call her right now so I can hear her voice?

 Don’t cheapen this.